web-platform-tests/wpt/docs/writing-tests/ahem.md

 Most other US-ASCII characters in the font have the same glyph as X.

 ## Usage
-Ahem should be loaded in tests as a WebFont.
+Ahem should be loaded in tests as a web font.
 To simplify this, a test can link to the `/fonts/ahem.css` stylesheet:

 ```